The 15 Best Things to Do Outdoors in Hong Kong

 Hike Dragon’s Back

 15/16Hong Kong has a wealth of hiking trails to choose from but if you only do one, make it Dragon’s Back.
 One of the easiest and most centrally-located walking trails in Hong Kong offers ocean views and ends at the glorious Shek O beach.
-Scenery has made this hike a favourite with local residents.
+Scenery has made this hike a favourite with locals.